 Has Taapsee ever thought of directing one day?
 "No, not yet.
 I think I still have a lot to learn in terms of acting.
 However, I don't think I could do anything else in the film industry apart from acting.
 If I had to try something else, it would be in a different profession altogether," she said.

 Taapsee Pannu loves to experiment with her outfits with the right amalgamation of Indian and western inspiration and she says that her personal style personifies independence and confidence.
 "For me, the style reflects your real personality - clothes and accessories should enhance that.
 I love to fuse Indian colours and patterns with silhouettes from western wear.
-My personal style is one that personifies independence, confidence and beauty with ease and comfort," Taapsee, who is also a brand ambassador of clothing brand Melange by Lifestyle, said in a statement.
+My personal style is one that personifies independence, confidence and beauty with ease and comfort," Taapsee said.

 For her, the concept of 'the perfect attire' is not set in stone.
 "I love to experiment with my outfits.
-In my ethnic wear, I love to go for some nice colours with a slight touch of the modern day and age as well.
-I like modern silhouettes, classy cuts and vibrant prints - it gives an interesting twist to ethnic wear."
+In my ethnic wear, I love to go for some nice colours with a slight touch of the modern-day and age as well.
+I like modern silhouettes, classy cuts and vibrant prints - it gives an interesting twist to ethnic wear," says Taapsee.

 "I think it's only now that people (in north India) are waking up to the fact that regional cinema is quite capable of giving Hindi cinema a run for its money.
 But, honestly, having worked there for some years now...
 I will say that it (regional cinema) was always there," said Taapsee.